ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 }
 ```

-Open the file in your favorite text editor, and replace `[path-to-output]` with the path to the merged annotation file produced in the [previous step](howto.md#merge-annotation).
+Open the file in your favorite text editor and replace `[path-to-output]` with the path to the merged annotation file produced in the [previous step](howto.md#merge-annotation).

 3. Run the pipeline: